Reg Birch: Communist Party of Britain (Marxist–Leninist)

-At odds with those perceived as revisionists within the CPGB, Birch left the party soon afterwards.
+At odds with those perceived as revisionists within the CPGB, Birch left the party in 1967.
 With comrades from the AEU and others, he formed the Communist Party of Britain (Marxist–Leninist) (CPB (M-L)) in 1968.
 Birch continued to help to organise various strikes, including the 1971 Ford strike.

+The industrial correspondent Herman Roberts described Birch’s attitudes on the AEU’s EC after his departure from the Communist Party: Mr Birch ‘now free from established party ties, has emerged as a purely objective trade unionist’... and Birch ‘does not consistently ally himself with the militant left.’

 He met Mao Zedong, Zhou Enlai and Enver Hoxha on visits to China and Albania.
 In 1975, he was elected to the general council of the Trades Union Congress.
 In 1977, he became a member of the Energy Commission.
-He retired in 1979, but remained chairman of the CPB (M-L) until 1985.
+He retired from his full-time trade union work in 1979, but remained chairman of the CPB (M-L) until 1985.